“Grade 7 Nogal”: Teacher Stunned by Vandalised Classroom, Mzansi Shocked by Naughty Students

 Source: Getty Images

-What makes things worse is that more teachers are leaving than they are joining.
+What makes things worse is that more teachers are leaving than are joining.
 The education industry hasn't been doing well in South Africa as a whole.
-Many teachers can't find a post to work at yet the country needs more teachers.
+Many teachers can't find a post to work yet the country needs more teachers.

 South Africans discussed the state of education in the country and showed some empathy to the traumatised teacher.